adbac/BatchEditFontInfo/README.md

 Installation
 ------------

-Download and double-click the `.roboFontExt` file in the Releases section to install manually, or get it via [Mechanic2](http://robofontmechanic.com/).
+Download and double-click the `.roboFontExt` file in the Releases section to install <!--manually, or get it via [Mechanic2](http://robofontmechanic.com/).-->

 When installed, the FontInfoBatchEditor window becomes available from the _Extensions_ menu.